sprague252/SVSound/README.md

 * 0.0.8--0.0.10 - All contain an error ... do not use
 * 0.1.0 -  Decimus, icListen, and Zoom recorders fully supported.
 Correctly converts binary strings to ACII stings when interpreting nonstandard sub-chunks written by icListen and Zoom recorders.
 Determines file length correctly.
 Module `levels` imports module `wavefile` correctly.
 Supports Python <= 3.11.
 * 0.2.0 - AudioMoth recorders fully supported with data extracted from the ICMT and IART sub-chunks added to the info dictionary.
 Supports Python <= 3.12.
+* 0.2.1 - Bumped version to fix errors in pypi upload.

 ## Installation